Damoooon/abavasdk/README.md

 ## License

-ABAVA SDK is released under the MIT license.
+MOORE SDK is released under the MIT license.